bl4de/ctf/README.md

 There's an open issue for this here: https://github.com/ctftime/ctftime.org/issues/25

-This script will be updated when I'll be sure how this rating formula works :)
+This script will be updated when I'll be sure how this rating formula works (for now my script calculation are about 25-30% less than added points) :)

 https://github.com/bl4de/ctf/blob/master/calculatePoints.py